KnightNikhil/Java-Interview-Preparation/Notes/Collections.md

 Understand the interface hierarchy and what each offers:
 * Collection
-* List → ArrayList, LinkedList, Vector, Stack
-* Set → HashSet, LinkedHashSet, TreeSet
 * Queue → PriorityQueue, Deque, ArrayDeque, LinkedList
-* Map (not part of Collection but crucial)
 * HashMap, LinkedHashMap, TreeMap, Hashtable, ConcurrentHashMap, WeakHashMap

 🧠 Interview Expectation: Be able to draw the hierarchy and explain use cases.

-✅ 2.
-Internal Working & Time Complexity
-* Table where all the collections are stored with their
-* * Internal Structure,
-* * Time complexity of Internal Structure,
-* * Insert
-,
-* * Delete

 ✅ 3.
 Ordering and Duplicates
 * Table with following column